Samples › Chief Technology Officer

 Incorporate a strong resume summary

-Your resume summary follows your contact information at the top of your Chief Technology Officer resume.
-The goal of a summary is to capture the attention of the reader so they can learn more about you and what you can bring to the table for their team.
+Your resume summary follows your contact information at the top of your resume.
+The goal of a summary is to capture the attention of the reader so they want to learn more.
 You want your summary to pack a punch by incorporating the most important elements from your resume in terms of experience, knowledge, and skills.

 Include relevant competencies

-Following your resume summary, include a list of 10 to 15 core competencies that show you have the knowledge to get the job done.
-The Core Competencies section generally includes the hard skills you possess.
+Following your resume summary, include a list of 12-15 core competencies that show you have the knowledge to get the job done.
+The core competencies section generally includes the hard skills you possess.

 Be sure to include all of the core competencies you have that are outlined in the job description.
 This will stand out to the hiring managers and also show that you have the relevant skills necessary during ATS scans.